michaelrsweet/lprint/DOCUMENTATION.md

 contain spaces and special characters, but if you do any printing from scripts you probably want to limit yourself to ASCII letters, numbers, and punctuation.

-"DEVICE-URI" is a "usb:" or "socket:" URI for the printer.
+"DEVICE-URI" is a "usb:", "snmp:", or "socket:" URI for the printer.
 For USB-connected label printers, use the "devices" sub-command to discover the URI to use:

     lprint devices